GSA/open-gsa-redesign/APIDOCS.md

   Note: the navigation bar is generated from the headings in the markdown file, so those can be customized to meet your needs.

-4. When you commit your changes to your repo in github, a preview will be available of the site (with your doco) at this URL:
+4. Edit the apiname.md file with all of the information about your API.
+When you commit your changes to your repo in github, a preview will be available of the site (with your doco) at this URL after 5 min or so for the preview to build:

      https://federalist-proxy.app.cloud.gov/preview/gsa/open-gsa-redesign/[branch-name]/api/[apiname]/